craftcms/docker/README.md

 # switch to the root user to install mysql tools
 USER root
-RUN apk add --no-cache mysql-client postgres-client USER www-data
+RUN apk add --no-cache mysql-client postgresql-client USER www-data

 # the user is `www-data`, so we copy the files using the user and group